dogweather/forkful/content/en/javascript/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?
-Converting a string to lowercase means transforming all the characters within it to their lower case counterparts.
-Programmers do it for consistency, especially for case-insensitive comparisons, like when normalizing user input or searching text content.

 ## How to:
 In JavaScript, we convert a string to lowercase with the `.toLowerCase()` method.
 It's as simple as: